erm1lov/habits/README.md

-Habits API catalogue by Tim Ermilov (driven by Laravel 8) -
+Habits API catalog by Tim Ermilov (driven by Laravel 8) -

 Clone repo and run